John Tunstall: Death

 When too many of the residents of Lincoln switched their business to Tunstall's store, Murphy-Dolan began a slide into bankruptcy, and Catron's bottom line was affected.
 Murphy and Dolan tried to put Tunstall out of business, first harassing him legally, then trying to goad him into a gunfight.
-They also hired gunmen, most of whom were members of the Jesse Evans Gang, aka "The Boys."
+They also hired gunmen, most of whom were members of the Jesse Evans Gang, also known as "The Boys."

-Tunstall recruited gunfighters of his own: half a dozen local ranchers and cowboys who disliked Brady, Murphy, and Dolan.
+Tunstall recruited gunfighters of his own, half a dozen local ranchers and cowboys who disliked Brady, Murphy, and Dolan.
 These men worked Tunstall's ranch and did his bidding during his conflict with Murphy/Dolan.
-One of Tunstall's employees was the 18-year-old William Bonney (née Henry McCarty, aka William Henry Antrim, aka El Chivato, 1859-1881), who was later dubbed "Billy the Kid" when leading a gang of his own.
+One of Tunstall's employees was the 18-year-old William Bonney (née Henry McCarty, aka William Henry Antrim, aka El Chivato), who was later dubbed "Billy the Kid" when leading a gang of his own.

 In the Spring of 1877, Sheriff Brady was beaten up by two bravados, who were believed to be acting on John Tunstall's orders, in the middle of the main street of Lincoln.

-On February 18, 1878, Tunstall, Richard M. Brewer, John Middleton, Henry Newton Brown, Robert Widenmann, Fred Waite, and William Bonney, were driving nine horses from Tunstall's ranch on the Rio Feliz to Lincoln.
+On February 18, 1878, Tunstall, Richard M. Brewer, John Middleton, Henry Newton Brown, Robert Widenmann, Fred Waite, and William Bonney were driving nine horses from Tunstall's ranch on the Rio Feliz to Lincoln.
 A posse deputized by Lincoln Sheriff Brady went to Tunstall's ranch on the Feliz to attach his cattle on a warrant that had been issued against his business partner, McSween.
-It was a testament to how completely entangled the business affairs of Tunstall and MacSween had become that the posse came to attach Tunstall's cattle as collateral for MacSween's debts.